elibroftw/blog.elijahlopez.ca/content/posts/finance-knowledge-database.md

 draft: false
 tags:
   - finance
+summary: "A finance knowledge database defining terms related to lending and M&A from a private debt internship, including loan types, financial ratios, agreements, and key concepts."
 ---

 For my last co-op, I got to intern at Fiera Capital on their Private Debt team which manages $5B+ of investors.
 Within the first week, there are a lot of terms related not just to lending but even M&A that I had trouble figuring out the meaning.
 I'm writing this article to make it easier to learn and understand finance.